sethupathib/Answers/README.md

 # Answers : Design, Technology and Everything in Between.

-**Note: This repository has been used by researchers from "ETH-Zurich" for their research on "open-source license."**
+**Note: This repository has been used by researchers from "ETH-Zurich" for their research on "open-source software."**

 **"If something is important enough, you do it even if the odds are not in your favor" -- Elon Musk.**